kingluddite/web-dev-notes/frontend/js/dom/01-why-javascript.md

     completeTasksHolder = document.getElementById( 'complete-task' ); // completed-tasks
 ```

-* you can open console to see if this is actually working by typing in the console
+* You can open the console and see if this is actually working by typing:

 ```js
 > taskInput
 ```

-* after adding all 4 items in console you should see this:
+* After adding all 4 items in console you should see this:

 ![console output](https://i.imgur.com/OJrH6pQ.png)

-* if you hover over the returned items stored inside the variables in the console you will see those items highlighted on the browser page (document)
+* If you hover over the returned items stored inside the variables in the console you will see those items highlighted on the browser page (document)

 ## Events

 Think of a race.
 It will not start until the gun sounds.
 Web pages work in a similar fashion.
 When the user interacts with the page with clicks or mousemoves these are events that will trigger functions to be called.
 These functions are known as `event handlers`.

 ### Structure of JavaScript Tip
-Variables at top
+1. Variables at top
-Then Functions
+2. Then Functions
-Then Events
+3. Then Events

 #### Click Event
 * [MDN reference for onclick](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/onclick)